scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 }
 ```

-The expressing tripped me up at first, but by re-reading it slowly I was able to understand it more clearly.
+The expression tripped me up at first, but by re-reading it slowly I was able to understand it more clearly.
 It defines `who` to either be of value "world" OR a value of type string which is injected by `who_arg`

 ```
 $ cue cmd hello